cgre-aachen/open_AR_Sandbox/README.md

 [PyGimli](https://www.pygimli.org/) can be installed following the installation intructions [here](https://www.pygimli.org/installation.html)

-We recomend creating a new environment where PyGimli is already installed and over that one install the sandbox dependencies.
+We recommend creating a new environment where PyGimli is already installed and over that one install the sandbox dependencies.
 ```
 conda create -n sandbox-env -c gimli -c conda-forge pygimli=1.1.0